 FREQUENTLY ASKED QUESTIONS

-How do I officially book a photography shoot with Fiander Foto?
+How do I officially book to reserve a date and time with Fiander Foto?

-Signed contracts/model releases are required to reserve a date and time for all photography packages.
-Down payments are also required along with a signed contract for clients to book any of the three "Wedding Genre Photography Packages" (listed above).
-Full payment along with the signed contracts is required for all other photo packages; "Lifestyle & Editorial Genres."
+Signed contracts/model releases by the clients are required to reserve a date and time for all photography packages.
+The paperwork is signed online from your computer or smartphone.
+For large wedding photo packages, a 50% non-refundable deposit is also required.
+Full payment is required for all shorter photo shoots.
 Please scroll down to the "Legal Paperwork & Releases" section for more details regarding contracts, model, location, and vendor releases.

 How far in advance should I book a wedding?

-To provide my clients with the best photographic services, I shoot a limited amount of weddings during the height of the season (May - October).
-Please be sure to send in an inquiry and book your wedding date well in advance!
-Booking at least 6 months in advance is suggested, but not required.
+To provide my clients with the best photographic services, I shoot a limited amount of weddings during the height of the season (April to November).
+Please be sure to send in an inquiry and book your wedding date well in advance - particularly if your wedding takes place around a holiday or holiday weekend.
+Most clients book within 1 year of their wedding date, although this is not required.

-What time of day will the shoot be?
+What time of day is the best for a photo shoot?

-Aside from the Wedding Genre Packages, the majority of my photo shoots start 60 - 90 minutes (give/take) before sunset and end shortly after twilight; during the Golden Hours.
-Shooting during this timeframe helps to ensure a nice soft lighting atmosphere.
+Aside from the Wedding Photo Packages, the majority of my photo shoots start 60 - 120 minutes (give/take) either after sunrise or before sunset.
+This time frame is known as the Golden Hours.
+Shooting during this time frame helps to ensure a soft and flattering lighting effect.

 Where will the photo shoot take place?

-In the event of rain or poor weather conditions, I will make a decision on if the photo shoot needs to be rescheduled.
-This will be at no additional cost to the client.
+All portrait sessions and content shoots are paired with a rain date.
+In the event of rain or poor weather conditions, as the photographer, I will make a "rain call" either the day before or on the day of a scheduled photo shoot.
+If the shoot needs to be rescheduled, the "rain date" is already set in place for the client.
+This rescheduling occurs at no additional cost to the client.

 How should I prepare for the photo shoot?